cakuang1/stocksimulator/README.md

 # stocksimulator

-## Description

 A quick and easy web application to build your stock portfolio.
 Search for your favorite stocks and add them to your portfolio through a simple UI.
 The application will track your portfolio through your browsers storage and allow real time updates to determine how your portfolio is doing using external APIs.

 ## Running Locally

 If you wanted to test this application out locally, you can run the developement servers locally using docker.

 1. **Clone the repository:**